RELATES TO: KRS 341.350, 341.360, 341.370, 341.380

 (b) A telephone claim registration through the call center provided by the agency for that purpose; or

 (c) An in person claim registration by reporting to a state employment service office that provides unemployment insurance assistance.

-(2) If any issues regarding the unemployed worker's eligibility as provided by KRS 341.350 or a potentially disqualifying circumstance as provided by KRS 341.360 or 341.370 are detected, a fact finding investigation shall be conducted during which the unemployed worker shall be responsible for:
+(2) If any issues regarding the unemployed worker's eligibility as provided by KRS 341.350 or a potentially disqualifying circumstance as provided by KRS 341.360 or 341.370 are detected, a fact finding investigation shall be conducted during which the unemployed worker shall:

-(a) Providing picture identification and valid proof of the worker's Social Security number from the Social Security Administration; and
+(a) Provide picture identification and valid proof of the worker's Social Security number from the Social Security Administration; and

-(b) Presenting all facts in support of the application.
+(b) Present all facts in support of the application.